lostsheepojb/study/README.md

 # study
-a repository for study Java by Java project
+this project just for study

+1.Environment
+jdk version: 1.8.0_05